 A wander through is awe-inspiring, and potentially overly cooling due to water dripping from the ceiling.
 Another surprise during our visit was the large number of fat happy carp that now make the waters in this cistern their home.

-After all of the sightseeing so far, we were ready for a little lunch.
-And, as it turns out, a lot of lunch.
+After all of the sightseeing so far, we were ready for a some traditional Turish cuisine for a little lunch.
+Or, as it turns out, a lot of lunch.
 In a nearby restaurant we were treated to a parade of appetizers (mezze) – they literally just kept coming.
-And then a mixed platter of meats including kabob, turkish meatballs, chicken and lamb.
-Looking back this was truly one of my favorite meal during my visit.

 A special thank you to Walks of Turkey who provided us with this wonderful experience.
 As always, our opinions are our own.